By Mary Kate McGrath - May 19, 2021

-In January, Washington State introduced a “panic button” bill for hospitals, according to WA Legislature.
-Lawmakers are hoping specifically to help prevent, “the sexual harassment and sexual assault of certain isolated workers.”
-Titled Senate Bill 5258, the legislation would require every hospital employer enact a sexual harassment policy, provide mandatory sexual harassment prevention training to all employees, and provide a list of all employees and provide a panic button app to each isolated worker.
-(Isolated workers might include a nurse of physician working in a specialized wing of the hospital, or traveling employees.)
+Titled Senate Bill 5258, new Washington legislation would require every hospitality employer enact a sexual harassment policy, provide mandatory sexual harassment prevention training to all employees, and provide a list of all employees and provide a panic button app to each isolated worker.
+(Isolated workers might include traveling employees.)
 Senate Bill 5258 was introduced following the Washington State Court of Appeals decision to block Seattle Initiative Measure 124, which offered broader protections.

-Workplace violence in hospital or healthcare settings is caused by complex systemic factors - the nature of the work, which deals with patients with a history of violence or drug use, facilities in underserved areas or rural regions lacking in rehabilitation treatments or specialists, and understaffing in general.
-But for hospitals and healthcare facilities, an inability to connect with emergency services during a workplace violence incident can be easily fixed.
-A healthcare safety app is a powerful tool in the hands of doctors, nurses, and staff members.
-The app allows workers to directly connect with 9-1-1 or campus security during an emergency with the push of a button.
+Workplace violence in hospitality settings is caused by complex systemic factors - the social nature of the work, which deals with patients with individuals from many different backgrounds, facilities in underserved areas or rural regions lacking in rehabilitation treatments or specialists, and understaffing in general.
+But for the hospitality industry, an inability to connect with emergency services during a workplace violence incident can be easily fixed.
+A crisis communication platform is a powerful tool in the hands of hospitality workers.

-Healthcare administrators can also implement a more robust reporting protocol by using a safety app.
 Two-way discreet and anonymous chats can help further prevent dangerous situations.
 With employee-initiated texting, they can contact any department, and administrators will see an increase in reported incidents.
-Governments on the federal and state level are pushing for these resources to become commonplace in hospital settings, but safety managers can explore these options ahead of those negotiations.
-Legislation may deem personal safety technology necessary for healthcare workers - but hospitals don’t need to wait to implement these powerful tools.
+Governments on the federal and state level are pushing for these resources to become commonplace in hospitality settings, but safety managers can explore these options ahead of those negotiations.
+Legislation may deem personal safety technology necessary for hospitality workers - but they don’t need to wait to implement these powerful tools.

 Mary Kate is a content specialist and social media manager for the Rave Mobile Safety team.
 She writes about public safety for the state & local and education spheres.